Photo by Mary Jane Adams

 Nearly one year after the Phoenix Islands Protected Area was created, Aquarium researchers return to this amazing coral ecosystem to explore and study biodiversity.
 Read more...

 Since our first visit to the Phoenix Islands in 2000, we have been working to preserve this irreplaceable ecosystem.
-This huge expanse of South Pacific Ocean is now safe from the threats of commercial fishing and habitat loss.

 We divide our time between hands-on scientific expeditions to explore and document the Phoenix Islands’ incredible biodiversity and policy work to help preserve this region.